Data Processing Agreement (DPA) — Tosvi

 SupabaseDatabase, authentication, file storageEU (Frankfurt, Germany)

-Cloudflare, Inc.DNS, CDN, hosting, email routing, Turnstile bot protectionUS entity, global edge; SCCs / DPF
+Cloudflare, Inc.DNS, CDN, hosting, email routing, Turnstile bot protection, cookieless aggregate web analytics (public website only)US entity, global edge; SCCs / DPF

 Annex 2 — Technical and organisational measures